In the last post, I implemented the config parsing portion of the CLI. In this part, I will tackle implementing the

 I initially planned a list

 command to show me the current state of my writing.
-When I started implementing it, I noticed that the status
+When I started implementing it, I

 could have been a better name choice for what I wanted to show the user.